galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
-The three tags use to mark the different sets of content are : slide only, document, and spoken.
+The three tags used to mark the different sets of content are : document, slide only, and spoken.
 They can be used interchangeably for paragraphs or in line text.
-The document tag hide the content of the block in the slide show, but displays it in the hand-son document.
+The document tag hide the content of the block in the slide show, but displays it in the hands-on document.
 Here, I am hidding a table that would be counter-productive in the slide show, but display it in the main document.
 The slide only tag hide the content in the hand-on document and display it in the slide show.
 In this example, I am displaying the image of the hand-on document on the right.
-I don't wish to include this image in the main document to avoid an infinite loop of self screenshot.
+I don't wish to include this image in the main document to avoid an infinite loop of self screenshots.
 Finally, I am currently voicing the content of the spoken tag, that does not appear in either support.
 :::::::::